naredula-jana/ToyNeuralNet/README.md

 Following are different performance experiments of Neuralnet used for prediction and Training purposes:
 - NeuralNet using golang
 - NeuralNet using different versions of Python
-    - using List : very slow (260sec)
+    - using python List : very slow (260sec)
-    - using Arrays: Better then List (160sec)
+    - using python Arrays: Better then List (160sec)
-    - using numpy: Best of all the three (95sec)
+    - using numpy library: Best of all the three (95sec) : Reason: Array are implemented natively, due to this matrix multiplication is faster.
+    - using GPU : better then numpy when the layer contain large number of neurons.
 - NeuralNet using CPU versus GPU
     - Small number of neurons vs large number of neurons per layer:
       -  CPU latency is better if the  number of neurons are less , but GPU as better latency if the neurons are large in number.
 The reason is overhead in submitting the job to GPU.
     - Workload: Training vs predict:
-      -  GPU provides better latency in Training vs Predict.
+      -  GPU provides better latency in Training  when compare to Predict.
+Reason: Predict contain mXn by mX1 multiplication, but Trainning need mXn by mXn mulitplication , and also update of weights.
-    -  Batch vs Without Batch: Batch is good for GPU.
+    -  Batch vs Without Batch:
+    	 - Batch is good for GPU and CPU.
+As batch level increases, the efficiency of cpu parallelism goes up.

 # Tests